envato/event_sourcery-postgres/README.md

 To release a new version:

 1. Update the version number in `lib/event_sourcery/postgres/version.rb`
-2. Get this change onto master via the normal PR process
+2. Get this change onto main via the normal PR process
 3. Run `bundle exec rake release`, this will create a git tag for the version, push tags up to GitHub, and upload the gem to rubygems.org.